PORCELAIN LOVE LETTERS: The Art of Mara Superior

 Mara Superior, acclaimed ceramic artist known for blending delicate ceramic pieces with sharp social commentary, joins curator Kory Rogers for an engaging hour-long webinar discussion about her life, her art, and her creative inspirations.
 Discover how Mara’s passion for art history and world travel shapes her work, how historical subjects inspire contemporary conversations, and how she reimagines traditional forms like teapots into striking 3D sculptures.
 Don’t miss this exploration of creativity and innovation and learn more about Mara prior to the opening of her 2025 exhibition, Porcelain Love Letters: The Art of Mara Superior.

-Join via Zoom on April 8 at 12:00 pm EDT.
-A live Q & A will close the program.
+This event was presented live via Zoom on April 8 at 12:00 pm EDT.

 American, b.
 1951, New York, NY